markod0925/ClipAI/README.md

 3. Select the desired transformation type and model from the dropdown menus before sending the content.

+## UI Customization and Themes

+ClipAI uses the 'clam' theme for a modern look.
+You can customize the UI by modifying the theme settings in the `ClipAI.py` file.
+The application uses the `ttk.Style` class to apply the theme and style the widgets.
+You can refer to the [Tkinter documentation](https://docs.python.org/3/library/tkinter.ttk.html#styling) for more information on how to customize the appearance of the widgets.

 ## License

 MIT License